 Ferrox held out both palms.
 “Okay, she may have been pumped, but sometimes people just need distractions.”
 He leaned in.
 “Excitement can be a fragile mask, Avery.
 Even you might’ve missed it.”

-Avery felt his teeth clenching, but resisted the urge to shake his head.
+Avery felt his teeth clenching, but he resisted the urge to shake his head.
 Ferrox studied him for a moment.
 “You were at the Mexican food stall near the delivery gate.
 What did you see?”

 Avery looked at his hands.
 “Pyra just walked straight into the path of the quarry worker bus.
 Raven and I called out to her, but she didn’t seem to hear us.
 It was like she was tethered.”

-Ferrox said.
-“She couldn’t have been tethered, Avery.
+Ferrox said, “She couldn’t have been tethered, Avery.
 The Wi-Fi doesn’t reach that far.”

 Ferrox sighed, rubbing his temple.
-“I want answers, too, Avery, but the Wi-Fi doesn’t reach that far.”
+“I want answers, too, Avery, but the tether drops when it’s out of range.”

 Ferrox turned to Garry.
 “Did you notice anything odd with Pyra before the accident?”